ertwrx/word_train_webapp/README.md

 Crafted by [ertwrx](https://github.com/ertwrx), with valuable assistance from AI 🤖.
 This project is intended for educational and personal use.
-If you have questions, suggestions, or concerns, please feel free to reach out to the maintainer.1~## 🙏 Attribution & Disclaimer
+If you have questions, suggestions, or concerns, please feel free to reach out to the maintainer.